A global archive of independent reviews of everything happening from the beginning of the millennium

-What prompts me to say this is an interesting article in Bloomberg Business today about people 15-34 years old who no longer bother about material possessions but spend their money on experience, travel and events.
+What prompts me to say this is an interesting article in Bloomberg Business on 1 September 2016 about people 15-34 years old who no longer bother about material possessions but spend their money on experience, travel and events.

 On the face of it this is a risky strategy because it is not what went before.
 Yet it might eventually hold them in good stead compared with those who have gone through too much conformity in a changing world.
 Add in a dose of acquiring some digital skills and experience - not just cruising social media - and they might be well suited to the next stage of the 21st century.

 Those who take this course may already have some advantage - good jobs, good education, talent, intelligence, a childhood spent in more than one country or a bit of money - but not necessarily.

 This, of course, raises the 'what about?' question - so let us tackle it.

 What about those who do not have a high learn rate, who might not even like learning, who like a stable environment, who like a settled working environment that they have not fashioned themselves?